What To Expect After A Pest Control Treatment

 PEST CONTROL TREATMENT AND AN INCREASE IN ACTIVITY

-When All Things Pest Control conduct pest control treatments, for pests such as ants, cockroaches and spiders etc – part of the service involves dusting the weep-holes, the roof void, all cracks and crevices with a fine film or dust.
+When All Things Pest Control conduct pest control treatments, for pests such as ants, cockroaches and spiders etc – in applicable structures, part of the service involves dusting the weep-holes, the roof void, all cracks and crevices with a fine film or dust.
 This includes behind fridges, dishwashers, hot water services and anywhere where pest activity is likely to be present.

 It is very common in the first two weeks after a treatment, to see a large increase in pest activity ie ants and cockroaches.